kevchant/kevchant.github.io/index.md

 For example, clicking on the "Using Azure DevOps for Azure SQL Database deployments" link will take you to all the repositories I share relating to using Azure DevOps for Azure SQL Database deployments.

+My only ask is that if any of the repositories prove to be useful for you please give them a star in GitHub.

 [Using Azure DevOps for Azure SQL Database deployments](azdoazuresqldb.md).

 [Using GitHub for Azure SQL database deployments](ghazuresqldb.md).